PROJ-354/Capstone/README.md

 When your feature implementation is completed, move your Trello card to the Testing list and have everyone try to break what you've added.

-If all is good, create a pull-request so it can be merged with the main branch.
+If all is good, create a pull-request so it can be merged with the main branch. **Do not** merge your own branch with the main.
+Have someone else do it.

 Make sure to move your card to the Done list, and add the date that it was completed, and check mark that it was completed as well.